Home of Tokyo's streetwear and "kawaii" culture, Harajuku is a vivid blend of fashion trends, rainbow-hued food and

-- Losing yourself in LaForet Harajuku, a vertical shopping complex
+- Exploring the latest trends at LaForet Harajuku, a vertical shopping complex

 How to Get There

 Harajuku's main attractions are located right outside JR Harajuku Station on the Yamanote line.

 Harajuku is just one stop from Shibuya on the JR Yamanote Line.
 If you're traveling via the metro subway system, catch the Chiyoda line heading to Yoyogi-Uehara and get off at Meiji-jingumae station.